stephenh/stephenh.github.com/_posts/2008-12-19-namedquery-considered-stupid.markdown

 (Sun, if you're reading this, can you please work on something more constructive than JPA...like catching Java up to C#?
 I don't even need LINQ...just lambdas and static extension methods, that's all I ask.)

 To me this is just yet another example of annotations being abused as a non-XML configuration panacea where pure Java constructs would work just fine.

+**Update:** Turns out I'm uneducated, named queries can be on-startup verified against the database--cool, but that's [/2009-01-06/namedquery-proposal.html][still wrong].